 Identified below are the requirements that the applicant will have to adhere to, while taking the road test:

 - The applicant must: 1) Possess a valid instructional permit; 2) Have an appointment for the road test; and 3) Appear at the appointment 15 min early with an accompanying driver who possesses a valid driver’s license and is over the age of 21 years old; 4) After presenting to the front door greeter, wait outside until the Driving Examiner comes to meet you to check you in.

 - The vehicle with which the applicant desires to conduct the road test, must have the accompanying documents:

 - The vehicle must also pass the pre-trip portion of the road test (inspection), which will be conducted prior to executing the road test.
 If the vehicle does not pass the pre-trip inspection, the road test will be rescheduled.

 - The applicant will perform the road test and follow the instructions of the Driver License Examiner (DLE).

 - To ensure the health and safety of both the applicant and the DLE, the following proactive measures will be used:

 - Upon completion of the road test, the applicant will continue to follow the instructions of the DLE and return the vehicle back to the driver license facility as directed by the DLE.

-- After the vehicle is safely parked, the applicant will be debriefed by the DLE.
-The results of the road test will be explained to the applicant.
+- The results of the road test will be explained to the applicant.